Six tips to spend smarter this summer

 Conserve energy

 One of the best things about summer?
 The sweet heat.
 Sometimes, too hot.
 If you’re lucky enough to have air conditioning on sweltering summer days, do your best to minimize its use.
 Even fans.
-The more they run, the more they affect utility bills — which have also increased dramatically in recent years.
+The more they run, the more they affect utility bills — which have also increased in recent years.

 Enjoy your summer